 Lunch will be at a local restaurant in Nicosia.

 Accommodation: Hilton Park Niscosia or similar

-In the morning we will enjoy a walking tour of the Old Town to see the Archbishop’s Palace, the Byzantine Art Museum, and the Agios Ioannis Church.
+In the morning we will enjoy a walking tour of the Old Town to see the Archbishop’s Palace, and the Agios Ioannis Church.
+We’ll also visit the Archaeological Museum, which is the oldest and largest in Cyprus.
+The museum traces the long history of civilization since prehistoric times.
 After lunch we pause for lunch (own arrangements) we will visit Turkish Nicosia to see the Buyuk Han, the Bedesten, the Mevlevi Shrine Museum, and the Pasha Ethnographic Museum.

 Day 19: Larnaca